-To bring up the Log Server, either double click the program icon, or key in the full path to the program on the command line.
+To bring up the Log Server, either double-click the program icon, or key in the full path to the program on the command line.
 The first time you run it, a screen similar to the one below appears:

-- Note: 1.
-The MAC address of the Log Server computer must be specified in the ANMS settings see Log Server, page 37 for details. - 2.
-The Log Server requires the Microsoft Jet OLEDB 4.0 driver.
-See The Log Server, page 145 if the program does not start.
+Note: 1.
+The MAC address of the Log Server computer must be specified in the ANMS settings - see Log Server, page 38 for details.

+2. The Log Server requires the Microsoft Jet OLEDB 4.0 driver.
+See The Log Server program does not run., page 167 if the program does not start.